 Not empty templates.
 Working spreadsheets with UK benchmarks, formulas, and example data already in.
 You fill in the cream cells.
 The tools do the rest.

 30-day money-back guarantee.
-If you don't make the £127 back, email us.
+If the playbook does not earn itself back in the first month, email us.
 No forms, no survey.
 You keep the files.

 Full most nights, team works hard, food is good.
 But every month end the money isn't there.
 You need to see what the numbers are actually doing and fix what's leaking.